Prime Minister Modi has done more for farmers than has been done in the past 70 years: Nadda | ExBulletin

 He said that programs such as Pradhan Mantri Kisan Samman Nidhi Yojana, Soil Health Card Program, Pradhan Mantri Kisan Credit Program, Neem Coated Urea have directly benefited farmers.

-During the coronavirus pandemic, more than 60,000 crore reached farmers’ accounts in four installments, he said.

-Nadda recalled that the Modi government also increased the fertilizer subsidy per bag on the DAP to 1,200 – 50 percent of the price, which has benefited farmers immensely.
+Nadda recalled that the Modi government has also increased the fertilizer subsidy per bag on the DAP to 1,200 rupees, or 50% of the price, which has greatly benefited the farmers.

-A monthly pension of 3,000 were also organized for farmers, observed the president of the BJP.
+A monthly pension of Rs 3,000 has also been put in place for farmers, observed the president of the BJP.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online